OnePlus Nord 3: Rumoured Specs, Features, Price, Release Date And Everything Else To Know

 According to the rumour mill, the OnePlus Nord 3 could be announced over the next few weeks, given that the phone has already been spotted on the company’s Indian website.

-Now coming to its pricing, just like its predecessor, this smartphone is also expected to have a starting price that’ll be lower than INR 35,000.
+Now coming to its pricing, just like its predecessor, this smartphone is also expected to have a starting price that’ll be lower than HKD 3,330.
 This could help OnePlus compete with the likes of the Xiaomi Redmi Note 12 Pro Plus, Nothing Phone (1), and Samsung’s Galaxy A34.

 Google Pixel 7a: Everything We Know About Google’s Budget Smartphone